maliMirkec/personal-website/site/articles/i-just-finished-redesigning-my-site.md

 ## Added dark mode

-> {cldnry dark-mode_lo1vph.png  "Screenshot of the redesigned site - the dark mode" %}
+{% cldnry "dark-mode_lo1vph" "Screenshot of the redesigned site - the dark mode" %}

 I wanted to add the dark mode to my site, so I introduced CSS Variables to my Scss codebase.
 I have four major modes: